-Assignment Calendar: A cycle calendar will be posted in the class OneNote and taped on the class whiteboard.
+A cycle calendar will be posted in the class OneNote and taped on the class whiteboard.
 This calendar will have all assignments, projects, daily objectives, quizzes, and tests for the cycle clearly outlined.
 This calendar is subject to adjustment based on student progress or unforeseen events.
-You should regularly check this calendar for any changes!
+As a backup, each unit will have a HUB Plan created that mirrors the cycle calendar.
+You should regularly check the OneNote cycle calendar for any changes!

-Tutorials: I am available to help you better understand information in a small group or individually.
+I am available to help you better understand information in a small group or individually.
 Tutoring is available by appointment at lunch and during SSEP.
 The National Honor Society also offers peer tutoring.
-If you are having difficulty in this class ask for help early!
+If you are having difficulty in this course you should ask for help early!

 - You must show all work and explain how you came to the new answer/conclusion.